michelgrootjans/dot-game/scripts/requirement.md

 moving an item to the next column is done by calling `curl -X POST http://localhost:3000/api/games/dummy/tasks/[id]/move` rejecting a task is done by calling `curl -X POST http://localhost:3000/api/games/dummy/tasks/[id]/reject`

+# Kanban

+create a second script /scripts/kanban.sh

+this script has the same requirements as above.
+However, all workers limit their work in progress to 4:
+- workers are not allowed to start a new task if their outbox contains 4 or more work items
+- make parameters optional with the same defaults (WIP default 4, BASE_URL default localhost, TIME default 60)

 ## Limit WIP

 create a third script /scripts/limit_wip.sh